mthoreso/test-automation-vagrant-linux/README.md

    1) Install VirtualBox
    2) Install Vagrant
    3) Download the [test-automation] (https://github.com/mthoreso/test-automation/archive/master.zip) repository (above, click 'Download ZIP') and place it in:  `C:\Cucumber\test-automation`
-   4) In a command prompt move to the /test-automation directory (where your `Vagrantfile` lives) and run the following commands:
+   4) In a command prompt move to the /test-automation directory (where your `Vagrantfile` lives) and run the following commands**:

 ```
 $ vagrant up